darktable-org/dtdocs/content/special-topics/color-management/color-dimensions.md

 - A scene-linear, physiological, framework, that mostly focuses on the response of the retina cone cells, using color spaces such as CIE XYZ 1931 or CIE LMS 2006,
 - A perceptual, psychological, framework that stacks the brain's corrections on top of the retina signal, using color spaces such as CIE Lab 1976, CIE Luv 1976, CIE CAM 2016 and JzAzBz (2017).

 These two frameworks provide us with metrics and dimensions to analyze color and allow us to change some of its properties while preserving others.

-The following dimensions of color are used by darktable:
+The following dimensions of color are used by Ansel:

 hue
 : An attribute of visual perception in which an area appears to be similar to one of the colors red, yellow, green, or blue, or to a combination of adjacent pairs of these colors considered in a closed ring. [^1] Hue is a shared property between the perceptual and scene-linear frameworks.